 Between December to June is the wet season in Serengeti and animals usually head towards the south to Naabi Hill, and as temperatures increase and the dry season sets, the large herds travel through the Seronera River Valley and the Western corridor before they cross the Grumeti River and moving north to the Lobo Valley and Bologonja Springs.
 Usually, after several months of grazing on fresh pastures, the herds turn around and start the process afresh.

 The large herds are usually followed by predators which hunt them down for food.
 Serengeti is the only place that can offer you a chance to see such a dramatic scene in the world that occurs naturally.
 Thus a visit here will only create lasting memories.

 Wildlife in Serengeti National Park

 Serengeti National Park habituates great numbers of wildlife.
-The spatial-temporal gradient with the abiotic factors such as the rainfall, temperature, topography, and geology with the drainage systems in the Serengeti Park have manifested the wide variety of large numbers of wildlife both aquatic and terrestrial.
+The spatial-temporal gradient with the abiotic factors such as the rainfall, temperature, topography, and geology with the drainage systems in the Serengeti Park have manifested a wide variety of large numbers of wildlife both aquatic and terrestrial.

-The Serengeti is home to 2 million wildebeests, around 900,000 and 300,000 zebras as the dominant herds.
-Other herbivores in Serengeti Park include the elands, hartebeests, buffalos, hippopotamus, black rhinoceroses, antelopes, and ten species of the primates.
+The Serengeti is home to 2 million wildebeests, with around 900,000 and 300,000 zebras as the dominant herds.
+Other herbivores in Serengeti Park include the elands, hartebeests, buffalos, hippopotamus, black rhinoceroses, antelopes, and ten species of primates.

 The Serengeti Park also inhabits large numbers of predators, Serengeti National Park has one of the largest lion populations in Africa with over 4,000 lions, others include the leopards, cheetahs, spotted hyenas, wild dogs.

 Serengeti Park is also a home to great numbers of birdlife with it habituating over 500 species of birds that are perennial.
 Serengeti Park has the highest ostrich population in Tanzania and probably Africa at large.

 On travel to Serengeti Park, a visit to the vast Seronera River Valley will offer you a great chance to view the vast grasslands encompassed within the park.